rmscode/binary-garden/docs/hardware/dell-emc/powervault-me4/me4-host-setup.md

-# Configure Windows Host with iSCSI Network Adapters
+# Perform Host Setup (Windows)

-Attached Windows hosts need to be properly configured in order to use the iSCSI protocol with the ME4 storage system and to enable MPIO volumes.
+Attached Windows hosts with iSCSI network adapters need to be properly configured in order to use the iSCSI protocol with the ME4 storage system and MPIO enabled volumes.

 ## Prerequisites